 3 credits = 75 hours over 15 weeks

 Interesting read: 10 Reasons Why An Internship is Important to All Students

-1. Student completes the Internship Enrollment Request Form with the internship supervisor and submits to Academic Program Coordinator, Jenifer Owens-Morrison email@example.com, by the first Friday of the semester in which the internship is being completed.
+1. Student completes the Art Internship Enrollment request form (see the link below) with the internship supervisor and submits it to Academic Program Coordinator Jenifer Owens-Morrison firstname.lastname@example.org, by the first Friday of the semester which the internship is being completed.

-2. Upon approval from the Department of Art, student will be enrolled in Art 3191.
+2. Upon approval from the Department of Art, the student will be enrolled in Art 3191.

-So you're ready to begin your internship search, but you don't know where to start.
+So you're ready to begin your internship search but don't know where to start.
 As a first step, ask yourself these five questions:

 - Where do I want to do an internship?
 My hometown?
 Out of state?

 - When do I want to do an internship?

 - What type of work would I like to do?